-- (1) When NF care services are requested prior to admission, the same rules related to medical eligibility determination identified in OAC 317:35-17-5 for ADvantage services are followed. - (2) The LTCDHS nurse reviews the PASRR Level I in the Oklahoma Health Care AuthorityOHCA system; completes the UCAT III; and enters the date OHCA received the PASRR Level I (LTC-300R) from the NF and admission date to the NF; financialmedical eligibility effective date and notes any Level II PASRR results if available in the UCAT Part III.
+- (1) When NF care services are requested prior to admission, the same rules related to medical eligibility determination identified in OAC 317:35-17-5 for ADvantage services are followed. - (2) The LTCDHS nurse reviews the PASRR Level I in the Oklahoma Health Care AuthorityOHCA system; completes the UCAT III; and enters the date OHCA received the PASRR Level I (LTC-300R) from the NF and admission date to the NF; financial medical eligibility effective date and notes any Level II PASRR results if available in the UCAT Part III.
 This information is submitted to the DHS Area Nursearea nurse for medical eligibility determination. - (3) PASRR requirements are identified in OAC 317:35-19-8 and 317:35-19-9.

 - (4) When it is not possible for the UCAT Part III assessment to be completed prior to admission, the NF is responsible for notifying the DHS of the admission.
 Notification is mailed or faxed on DHS Form 08MA083E, Notification regardingRegarding Patient In A Nursing Facility, Intermediate Care Facility for the Mentally Retarded Intellectually Disabled or Hospice, and Management Recipient Funds to the local DHS county office.
 Upon receipt, the DHS county office processes Forms 08MA084E and 08MA084EForms Forms 08MA083E and 08MA084E and completes and the Form 08MA038E, Notice Regarding forwards Financial Eligibility to the NF.
 Identified sections of the UCAT Part III reflecting the domains for meeting medical criteria completed for applicants residing in the NF at the time of assessment.
 The area nurse or nurse designee, confirms the date of medical eligibility and records it in the system.
 The facility is responsible for performing the PASRR Level I screen and consulting with OHCA staff to determine when a need exists for a Level II screen.
-The LTCDHS nurse conducts completes the assessment visit within 15 business fifteen (15)-business days of PASRR clearance when the individual s needs are included in an active DHS coded case.
-When the individual's needs are not active case, included in an the assessment conducted\completed within 20 business twenty (20)-business days of PASRR clearance. - (5) The area nurse or nurse designee, evaluates the PASRR Level I screen and the UCAT Part III in consultation with the DHS nurse when the completed LTC-300R and/or facility documentation shows a need exists for a possible Level II screen.
+The LTCDHS nurse conducts completes the assessment visit within 15 businessfifteen-business business) days of PASRR clearance when the individual's needs are included in an active DHS coded case.
+When the individual's needs are not included in an active case, the assessment is conductedcompleted within 20 businesstwenty-business business) days of PASRR clearance. - (5) The area nurse or nurse designee, evaluates the PASRR Level I screen and the UCAT Part III in consultation with the DHS nurse when the completed LTC-300R and/or facility documentation shows a need exists for a possible Level II screen.
 The area nurse or nurse designee consults with OHCA staff as necessary.
 (6) The area nurse or nurse designee, evaluates the UCAT Parts I and III, to determine if the applicant meets the medical eligibility criteria for NF level of care.
 Individuals may be medically-certified for NF level of care for various lengths of time depending on the client's needs.
-The area nurse or nurse designee, enters the medical eligibility decision and, when required, the medical certification review date into Aging Services Division Electronic Data Entry and Retrieval System (ELDERS) within 10 businessten (10)-business days.
-A medical eligibility redetermination is not required when a client is discharged from the NF for a period not to exceed 90calendarninety (90)-calendar days and the original certification is current. - (7) When the $\overline{\text{LTCDHS}}$ nurse recommends NF level of care and the client is determined by the area nurse or nurse designee, not to be medically eligible for NF level of care, the $\overline{\text{LTCDHS}}$ nurse can submit additional information to the area nurse or nurse designee.
-When necessary, a visit by the $\overline{\text{LTCDHS}}$ nurse to obtain additional information is initiated at the recommendation of the area nurse or nurse designee.
+The area nurse or nurse designee, enters the medical eligibility decision and, when required, the medical certification review date into Aging Services Division Electronic Data Entry and Retrieval System (ELDERS) within 10 business ten-business (10-business) days.
+A medical eligibility redetermination is not required when a client is discharged from the NF for a period not to exceed 90calendarninety-calendar (90-calendar) days and the original certification is current. - (7) When the LTCDHS nurse recommends NF level of care and the client is determined by the area nurse or nurse designee, not to be medically eligible for NF level of care, the LTCDHS nurse can submit additional information to the area nurse or nurse designee.
+When necessary, a visit by the LTCDHS nurse to obtain additional information is initiated at the recommendation of the area nurse or nurse designee.